 DIRECTIONS: Select the answer that best completes the statement or answers the question.
 Place the letter of the correct answer in the space to the left of the item.

-- \\\\\ 1.
-Abuse of the elderly happens

-- A. in all racial, religious, and socioeconomic groups.

-- B. most often among strangers.

-- C. most often in families with good self-images.

-- D. most often when the elderly person is dependent on the abuser.

-- \\\\\ 2.
-Caregivers may have feelings of

-- A. frustration.

-- B. anger.

-- C. guilt.

-- D. all of the above

-- 3. Abused elderly people may not report abuse because

-- A. they are isolated from friends.

-- B. they fear nobody will believe them.

-- C. they fear more abuse.

-- D. all of the above

-- \\\\\ 4.
-The profile of a victim of elder abuse tells us that

-- A. the victim is usually male.

-- B. the victim usually has a legal relationship with the abuser (such as guardian).

-- C. there may be a history of family conflict such as child or spouse abuse.

-- D. the victim can take care of him/herself.

-- 5. In Illinois, the type of elder abuse most frequently reported is

-- A. physical abuse.

-- B. sexual abuse.

-- C. financial exploitation.
+1. Ab use of the elderly happens b. с. in all racial, religious, and socioeconomic groups. most often among strangers. most often in families with good self-images. most often when the elderly person is dependent on the abuser.
+2. Ca regivers may have feelings of b. c. frustration. anger. guilt. all of the above 3.
+Ab used elderly people may not report abuse because b. c. they are isolated from friends. they fear nobody will believe them. they fear more abuse. all of the above 4.
+Th ne profile of a victim of elder abuse tells us that b. c. the victim is usually male. the victim usually has a legal relationship with the abuser (such as guardian). there may be a history of family conflict such as child or spouse abuse. the victim can take care of himself/herself.
+5. In Illinois, the type of elder abuse most frequently reported is a. b.

-- D. passive neglect.
+c. financial exploitation.d. passive neglect.

 Read each statement carefully.
-If the statement is true, write the word TRUE in the space to the left of the statement.
-If the statement is incorrect, write the word FALSE in the space to the left of the statement.

-- 6. Illinois has an Elder Abuse and Neglect law. - 7.
-Illinois mandates (requires) reporting suspected cases of elder abuse. - 8.
-Most elderly people deny being abused. - 9.
-The abusive caretaker usually has a good self-image. - \\\\\ 10.
-Behavioral indicators of elder abuse may be shown by both the victim and the abuser. - 11.
-Friends and outside interests may help to prevent abuse. - 12.
-A person reporting a suspected case of elder abuse must give their name. - 13.
-Abuse may include unintentional action by a person. - 14.
-The elderly abuse could be accepted by the family as a way of life. - 15.
-The number of reported cases of elder abuse in Illinois is declining.

-Match the type of elder abuse to its correct definition by writing the correct letter on the blank provided.

-Abuse Definition 16.
-Financial Exploitation Α. Being denied food, medicine, clothing, and/or visits from friends 17.
-Physicai Abuse В. Being forced to sign over Social Security checks or the deed to the house 18.
-Emotional Abuse C. Being called names or threatened 19.
-Neglect D. Being forced to be sexually intimate (touching, fondling, and so 20.
-Sexual Abuse on) E. Restraining or isolating an older person for other than medical reasons F. Being hit or slapped
+If the statement the statement.
+If the statement is incorrect, wri statement. e, write the word TRUE in the space to the left of word FALSE in the space to the left of the 6.
+II llinois has an Elder Abuse and Neglect law.
+7. II llinois mandates (requires) reporting suspected cas ses of e lder abuse.
+8. N Most elderly people deny being abused. · 9.
+1 The abusive caretaker usually has a good self-image ge.
+10. E Behavioral indicators of elder abuse may be shown by bot h the victim and the abuser.
+11. F Friends and outside interests may help to prevent abuse.
+12. / A person reporting a suspected case of elder abus e must give their name.
+13. Abuse may include unintentional actions by a person.
+14. The elder abuse could be accepted by the family a s a way of life.
+15. The number of reported cases of elder abuse in Illi nois is declining.
+DIRECTION S: Match the type of elder abuse to its correct def inition b by writing the correct letter on the blank provided.
+S: Match the type of elder abuse to its correct def inition b Abuse Definition 16.
+Abuse Financial exploitation inition b 16.
+17. Abuse Definition Being denied food, medicine, clothing, and/or 16.
+17. Abuse Financial exploitation Physical abuse Emotional abuse Α. Definition Being denied food, medicine, clothing, and/or visits from friends.
+Being forced to sign over Social Security checks 16171819.
+Abuse Financial exploitation Physical abuse Emotional abuse A .
+B. Definition Being denied food, medicine, clothing, and/or visits from friends.
+Being forced to sign over Social Security checks or the deed to the house.
+16171819.
+Abuse Financial exploitation Physical abuse Emotional abuse Neglect А . В. С. Definition Being denied food, medicine, clothing, and/or visits from friends.
+Being forced to sign over Social Security checks or the deed to the house.
+Being called names or threatened.
+Being forced to be sexually intimate (touching,